bbhunter/maskcat/README.md

 TheKeywrd123
 Keywrds123
 Keywrd12345!!
  ```

 ## Mutating Input:
+- Mutates `stdin` using masks to create new candidates.

 ### How Does Mutation Work?
 - Mutation takes input from `stdin` then tokenizes it based on the length and valid values are added to an array.
 - The array is then used in substitution mode to create new candidates.
 - The results from the process are nondeterministic.
 ```
 $ head -n 5 w.tmp | shuf | maskcat mutate 6 | sort -u
 awesomawesome1